 Notice some of the majors on the most popular list fall under highest paying while others fall under most worthless.
 That lets you know that just because everyone else is majoring in something doesn’t mean that degree will get you far.

-It Depends on the School
+It Depends On The School

 A good degree from a bad school can turn out to be worthless.
 It’s not even as bad as a getting a bad degree from a good school.
 At least in the latter case, you may be able to get a job based on the strength of your school’s name.